 Since October, SLSC participants have watched a series of on-demand online training sessions on the minimum standards for digital sign language storybook production produced by ACR GCD in collaboration with RIT/NTID.
 After watching the videos, SLSC participants from around the globe collaborate on the virtual platform Slack to share learnings and resources and ask questions.

 “The standards will help sign language storybook creation scale to new locations and new local sign languages, making it easier for DPOs and other organizations to create high quality work,” said Will Clurman, CEO of eKitabu and SLSC participant.

-Based on these standards and cohort learnings, ACR GCD will produce a toolkit to provide guidance to organizations and individuals producing sign language storybooks with the hope of spurring the production and broad distribution of high quality storybooks, enabling more inclusive education.
+The standards will be revised based on learnings of the cohort as they implement the standards in the creation of sign language storybooks throughout 2021.
+Next year, ACR GCD will produce a toolkit to share these standards publicly.
+The toolkit will provide guidance to organizations and individuals globally who are producing sign language storybooks, with the goal of spurring the production and broad distribution of high quality storybooks, enabling more inclusive education.

 The Asia Foundation, which is creating books in Nepali Sign Language as part of their Begin With Books prize award, said participation in the SLSC is enabling them to adapt their Let’s Read digital library platform for sign language users and create more user-friendly content specifically for children in Nepal.
 “Having consistent and user-friendly minimum standards will push other content creators to produce higher quality work,” said Melody Zavala, senior director of the Books for Asia initiative at The Asia Foundation.
 “These standards will also allow for a stronger voice when advocating for children’s content to be created in Nepali Sign Language.”